FLAME: Federated Learning Across Multi-device Environments

 \subsection{Baselines}

-We use two federated learning baselines to compare against \system{}: FedAvg~\cite{BrendanMcMahan2017} and Ditto~\cite{li2021ditto}.
+We use two federated learning baselines to compare against \system{}: FedAvg~\cite{BrendanMcMahan2017} and Ditto~\cite{ditto}.
 Unlike \system{}, FedAvg considers each device in our problem setup as a separate client and ignores the association between different devices of a user.
+We use FedAvg as a baseline as it is the original algorithm proposed for federated learning.
 In each round of training, FedAvg randomly samples $C$ devices and averages their models on the server.
-Ditto~\cite{li2021ditto} is an extension of FedAvg that also includes the training of personalized models.
-Further, we compare \system{} against Oort~\cite{Lai2020} which is an extension of FedAvg with heterogeneity-aware device selection policies.
-As our work operates under the paradigm of supervised FL, we do not compare it against any unsupervised or semi-supervised FL baselines~\cite{yu2021fedhar, bettini2021personalized}.
+Ditto~\cite{ditto} is a state-of-the-art personalization extension of FedAvg that also includes the training of personalized models.
+Further, we compare \system{} against Oort~\cite{oort} which is an extension of FedAvg with heterogeneity-aware device selection policies.
+We use Oort as a baseline for being the state-of-the-art device selection policy that considers both statistical and time utility.
+We also evaluate \textsc{Power-of-choice} ($\pi_{pow-d}$)~\cite{cho2020client} and its computation-efficient variant ($\pi_{cpow-d}$) to compare \system{} to another device selection strategy focusing on statistical utility ($\pi_{pow-d}$) and both statistical and computational utility ($\pi_{cpow-d}$).
+As our work operates under the paradigm of supervised FL, we do not compare it against any unsupervised or semi-supervised FL baselines~\cite{yu2021fedhar, Bettini2021}.